The coastal and marine ecosystem of Cameroon

 - Restoration of degraded River ecosystems (Nkam River, Mungo River, Sanaga River, Benoue River, Logone and Chari River).

-Objective 3: Support Local Economic Development
+Support Local Economic Development

 Key activities include: